spatialthoughts/qgis-tutorials/source/docs/creating_basemaps_with_qtiles.rst

 .. image:: /static/creating_basemaps_with_qtiles/images/4.png
    :align: center

-5. In the parent directory of top-levle tiles directory, you will find a ``QTiles.html`` file.
+5. In the parent directory of top-level tiles directory, you will find a ``QTiles.html`` file.
 This is a simple viewer to explore the tiles using the Leaflet web mapping library.